4 November 2025

 Introduction

 Retail interior design plays a pivotal role in shaping the customer experience within any store.
 It is not just about aesthetics; it involves strategic planning to ensure a seamless customer journey that boosts sales conversion rates.
-A well-thought-out layout can significantly influence shopper behaviour, dictating how shoppers interact with the space, and ultimately, whether they make a purchase.
+A well-thought-out layout can significantly influence shopper behaviour, dictating how customers interact with the space and, ultimately, whether they make a purchase.

 Layout Principles for an Optimal Customer Journey